Blacks play more video games, but little diversity behind the scenes

 For potential employees there are a wide range of well-paid jobs to consider, such as design, production, programming, audio and business.

-Universities, colleges and trade schools are cashing in on the popularity of video games as well, with a rise in the number of degrees and certificates in video game design available to those savvy enough to join the lucrative and highly competitive field.
+Universities, colleges and trade schools are cashing in on the popularity of video games as well, especially games that have skins like an m4a4 howl, with a rise in the number of degrees and certificates in video game design available to those savvy enough to join the lucrative and highly competitive field.

 According to research from the Entertainment Software Association, American colleges and universities will offer 343 programs in game design, development and programming, during the 2011-2012 academic year.